kubeflow/website/content/en/docs/components/training/overview.md

 ## What is Training Operator ?

-Training Operator is a Kubernetes-native project for fine-tuning and scalable distributed training of machine learning (ML) models created with various ML frameworks such as PyTorch, TensorFlow, XGBoost, and others.
+The Training Operator is a Kubernetes-native project for fine-tuning and scalable distributed training of machine learning (ML) models created with various ML frameworks such as PyTorch, TensorFlow, XGBoost, and others.